23 Feb What to look for in Cyber Risk Insurance

 If an assessor deems an opportunity too risky, they might not offer coverage at all.
 But if the customer seems responsible, they’re more likely to charge a lower premium and offer a policy with lower deductibles and higher payout caps.

 MSPs can add value at this stage by performing their own assessment and spotting the problem areas underwriters will likely flag as risks.
 They can then provide services and support to close weak spots in the company’s IT defenses and put in place the necessary preventative measures before they even apply.

 Additionally, MSPs can confer with customers during the cyber insurance process to help them evaluate their coverage options, making recommendations and steering them toward reputable providers and favorable policies.

-Once a business has signed on the dotted line and purchased a cyber insurance policy, they’re expecting their claims to be paid out in the event of an applicable incident.
+Once a business has signed on the dotted line and purchased a cyber insurance policy, they’re expecting claims to be paid out in the event of an applicable incident.
 But if they’re not maintaining the “due care” expected by the insurance company, a claim could be rejected.

 By bringing customers into compliance and chronicling every step along the way, MSPs provide “insurance for the insurance.”
 And in the event of a dispute between the underwriter and the client, MSPs can serve as a mediator with plenty of evidence to prove the validity of their client’s claim.

 One-stop shopping for MSPs offering compliance services